metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 something that doesn't describe it's purpose, ex. `Get-SqlServerInstance` would be fine too although such exceptions should be rare.

-Noun words must be singular not plural, regardless if input or output is an array of objects.\
+Noun word must be singular not plural, regardless if input or output is an array of objects.\
 For more information about naming see [Naming Convention](/Readme/NamingConvention.md)

 [Table of Contents](#table-of-contents)